-Tips, tricks, rules, and reminders for making the best salad of your life.
+If you find salads ho-hum, it’s time to troubleshoot.
+Check out these tips, tricks, rules, and reminders for making the best salad of your life.
+Plus super salad recipes, of course.

 Making a bad salad is easy: Throw together ill-matched ingredients of questionable freshness, and pour gloopy bottled dressing over the top.
 Bad salad, done.
 The good news is that making a good salad is easy too.
 Just follow a few simple guidelines and think about the components individually and how they’ll work and play together: You’ll be tossing sweet with salty, crunchy with juicy in no time.
 Or look at our salad recipes—consider them cheat sheets, direct access to quality salad time.
 And notice how they all balance at least a few different elements for a perfect salad symphony.